oracle-livelabs/adb/shared/adw-managing-monitoring/adw-managing-monitoring.md

     ![Examine the SQL Monitoring tab](images/performance-hub-sql-monitoring.png =65%x*)

-5. If you open the Performance Hub from the **Autonomous Database details** page rather than from the **Database Actions Launchpad** like in our example, some additional information is available.
+5. If you open the Performance Hub from the **Autonomous AI Database details** page rather than from the **Database Actions Launchpad** like in our example, some additional information is available.

     The Automatic Workload Repository (AWR) collects, processes, and maintains performance statistics for problem detection and self-tuning purposes.
 This data is stored in both memory and the database.
 From the Performance Hub, you can generate and download a report of the gathered data.